christc4/websites-2024/avsbq.org/reviews/trackballs/clearly_superior_technologies.md

 Current verdict: 2024/04/30,

-Hard yes.
+Hard *yes*.
 If you have patience keep your eyes peeled for the alternate version as I think the possibilites with the three ports are endless.
+These are no longer being produced by CST.

 #### Lineup with other trackballs